-What resources does the Institute provide?We provide an array of resources including the Analyst Training Program, the Jungian Psychotherapy/Studies Program, Continuing Education Programs for Professionals, Educational and Cultural Programs for the General Public, the Institute Library, access to ARAS, and the Audio/Video Archive.
+What resources does the Institute provide?We provide an array of resources including the Analyst Training Program, the Jungian Psychotherapy/Studies Program, Continuing Education Programs for Professionals, Educational and Cultural Programs for the General Public, the Institute Library, and the Audio/Video Archive.

 The C. G. Jung Institute of Chicago is approved by the American Psychological Association to sponsor continuing education for psychologists and by the Illinois Department of Financial and Professional Regulation to provide continuing education credit to social workers, professional counselors, and marriage and family therapists.